 How can I get enough protein?

 The short answer: if you are eating enough calories and your diet is reasonably varied, then you are getting enough protein.
 The average person only needs 0.8 grams of protein per kilogram of bodyweight, and this is easily attainable on a plant-based diet.
-Read this post to see which plant foods have more protein than an egg, and this post to see why plant proteins are actually HIGHER quality than animal proteins.
 The best plant-based protein sources: beans, lentils, nuts, seeds, nut and seed butters, edamame, tofu, and tempeh.

 Only 3% of the U.S. population is deficient in protein (mostly hospitalized and elderly people), so protein should not be a concern for anyone.
 There is one nutrient that 97% (!!) of Americans are deficient in- fiber!
 Guess where fiber is found?
 Only in plant foods Americans don’t need more protein, they need more fiber.
 In other words, Americans don’t need more meat, they need more plants!

 Do I need to take a supplement?

 Generally speaking, no (with one exception).
 It is best to get your nutrients from whole, plant foods instead of supplements.
 In fact, supplements can be dangerous and do more harm than good.

 The one exception is vitamin B12.
 People eating a plant-based diet must take a B12 supplement.
 Vitamin B12 is made by bacteria in the soil.
 Since all the dirt is washed off of our food even before it arrives in the grocery store, and since most of us aren’t frequently exposed to bacteria-rich dirt, our food supply is an unreliable source of this vitamin.
 B12 supplements are shown to be safe for people on a plant-based diet to take.
 The recommendations for adults is about 2,500 mcg of cyanocobalamin per week.
 Learn more about vitamin B12 in this post.